The Cyclades · Naxos

 No spa or kids' club — the suite is the experience

-InsiderSmallness is the point — there's no spa, no kids' club, no five restaurants.
-If those matter, Naxian Collection.
-If you want the suite to do all the work, this is the right one.
+InsiderThe smallness is deliberate: no spa, no kids' club, no five restaurants.
+If those matter, book the Naxian Collection.
+If you want the suite to do all the work, this is the one.

 What we actually do on Naxos